1. Why Buffers Matter

 4. Dilution Calculations

 Preparing concentrated stock solutions and diluting to working concentration saves significant preparation time, especially when multiple buffers share the same base components.
+If you need a refresher on getting from a target concentration to a weighed mass, see how to calculate molarity.
 The basic dilution equation applies:

 where: